dzfranco/ultra/README.md

 That should start MySQL and the project.
 You could also run the following and run the container with an active MySQL Database.

+Remember that the API will start on port 3000, thus the URL would be http://127.0.0.1:3000

 ## Endpoints

 The endpoints can be found [here](https://cars48.docs.apiary.io/#)